The Optimization SDK Suite is pre-release (alpha). Breaking changes can be published at any time.

 Install using an NPM-compatible package manager, pnpm for example:

-pnpm install @contentful/optimization-web-preview-panel
+pnpm add @contentful/optimization-web-preview-panel

 Import the attach function; both CJS and ESM module systems are supported, ESM preferred: